 Not Wanting to Practice Piano

 Not wanting to practice piano?
-Here are 3 Hot Tips to revitalize this largest practice road block of all!
+The 3 Hot Tips below are pure gold to revitalize the largest practice road blocks of all!

 Although you don’t want lessons to go away, perhaps it would be great if just the piano practice part went away.
 Are you doomed to fail?
 Absolutely not.

 There is no rule anywhere that says you have to practice every single day.
 Actually, there is no scientific proof that musicians who practice nonstop are better musicians or performers.
 You can simple switch to a schedule with every Tuesday off, for example.

 Perhaps you would feel more comfortable taking every third day off from practice.
 Whatever you decide to do with the time table is up to you and designing your own customized piano practice schedule is what make the difference.

 Learning New Piano Pieces is Hard